Part of Clacton Pier collapses into the sea

 A small part of the historic structure, built in 1871, broke off on Friday morning while works were being carried out to the outside ride deck, which is currently closed to the public.

-The section that collpased is where the Stella's Revenge rollercoaster was previously positioned.
+The section that collapsed is where the Stella's Revenge rollercoaster was previously positioned.

 The thrilling ride, however, was recently dismantled as part of an ongoing project to reinvigorate the landmark with new attractions.